 This page is for information which applies to all our Singarounds.

-Our popular Singarounds are moving in March 2016 to the refectory in The Ivy House.
-This is the room next to the ballroom and can be reached either via the ballroom or from the pub garden.
+Our popular Singarounds are now held in the Ballroom at The Ivy House.
 There is a bar in the room.

-Unlike our ticketed events, the Singarounds continue throughout the year, including in December (when we have a Seasonal Singaround!) and during the Summer.
+Unlike our other events, the Singarounds continue throughout the year, including in December (when we have a Seasonal Singaround!) and during the Summer.